ThorKn/h1k_manipulator/README.md

 set_io y 99
 ```

-In the verilog file, a simple adder from the inputwires "a" and "b" to the outputwire "y" is build.
+In the verilog file, a simple AND-Gate from the inputwires "a" and "b" to the outputwire "y" is build.
 The constraint file connects the 3 wires to the io-pins.

 Build the andGate.asc file with yosys and arachne.pnr: